COS420-Fall24/TeamA/app/README.md

 This will watch for changes to the React script to restart the building process and start the server using Nodemon, which automatically restarts the server when file changes are detected.
 The app will be accessible at http://localhost:3000.

-You will also need a JSON file called "firebaseCredentials.json" containing the Firebase account credentials.
-Reach out to Jake over Discord for a copy of this.
+2. You will need to rename the `firebaseCredentials.example.json` file to `firebaseCredentials.json` and fill it with the proper Firebase details.
+You can reach out to Jake over Discord for a copy of the private credentials.